cometbft/cometbft/spec/abci/abci++_example_scenarios.md

 non-proposer        = [process-proposal]
 ```

-We can see from the grammar that we can have several rounds before deciding and committing a block.
+We can see from the grammar that we can have several rounds before deciding a block.
 The reasons why one round may not be enough are:
 * network asynchrony, and
 * a Byzantine process being the proposer.

-If we assume that the Tendermint algorithm calls `decide` and `commit` for block $X$ in round $r$, in the rounds $r' <= r$, it can exhibit any of the following behaviours:
+If we assume that the consensus algorithm decides on block $X$ in round $r$, in the rounds $r' <= r$, CometBFT can exhibit any of the following behaviours:

 1. Call `PrepareProposal` and/or `ProcessProposal` for block $X$.
 1. Call `PrepareProposal` and/or `ProcessProposal` for block $Y \neq X$.
 1. Does not call `PrepareProposal` and/or `ProcessProposal`.

-In the rounds when it is the proposer, Tendermint's `PrepareProposal` call is always followed by the `ProcessProposal` call.
+In the rounds when it is the proposer, CometBFT's `PrepareProposal` call is always followed by the `ProcessProposal` call.
 The reason is that the process always delivers the proposal to itself, which triggers the `ProcessProposal` call.

-As the number of rounds the Tendermint consensus algorithm needs to decide in a given run is a priori unknown, the application needs to account for any number of rounds, where each round can exhibit any of these three behaviours.
+As the number of rounds the consensus algorithm needs to decide in a given run is a priori unknown, the application needs to account for any number of rounds, where each round can exhibit any of these three behaviours.
 Recall that the application is unaware of the internals of consensus and thus of the rounds.

 # Possible scenarios
-The unknown number of rounds we can have when following the Tendermint algorithm yields a vast number of scenarios we can expect.
+The unknown number of rounds we can have when following the consensus algorithm yields a vast number of scenarios we can expect.
 Listing them all is impossible.
 However, here we give several of them and draw the main conclusions.
-Specifically, we will show that before `decide` and `commit` for block $X$ are called:
+Specifically, we will show that before block $X$ is decided:

 1. On a correct node, `PrepareProposal` may be called multiple times and for different blocks ([**Scenario 1**](#scenario-1)).
 1. On a correct node, `ProcessProposal` may be called multiple times and for different blocks ([**Scenario 2**](#scenario-2)).